Facilities and Event Management

 Music at Events

 The scheduling of all institutional facilities must be performed in accordance with institutional policy.
 Rental of University premises to outside parties is governed by the institution's Contracts & Grants Signature Authority Policy.

-It is the responsibility of the Supervisor of Facilities & Operations to ensure that all necessary preparations for practices and competitive events on the master facility schedule are completed.
-The Supervisor of Facilities & Operations is responsible for the arranging of security and support staff to ensure efficient monitoring of facility use.
+It is the responsibility of the Assistant Director of Athletics for Facilities & Operations to ensure that all necessary preparations for practices and competitive events on the master facility schedule are completed.
+The Assistant Director of Athletics for Facilities & Operations is responsible for the arranging of security and support staff to ensure efficient monitoring of facility use.
 Please see additional information below on departmental practices and events-the information is presented in the section entitled "Event Management."

 Rental of University premises to outside parties is governed by the institution's Contracts & Grants Signature Authority Policy.
 The Department of Intercollegiate Athletics has the authority to enter into rental agreements for the following facilities:

 Intent of the University of the Pacific Athletics Rental Policy:

 - Generate revenue in support of the Pacific Department of Intercollegiate Athletics.

 - Safeguard the capital assets of University and the Department of Intercollegiate Athletics.